tonihintikka/opetuslupa_apu/docs/stories/Epic-2-Story-3.md

    3. - [ ] Add lesson frequency analysis
    4. - [ ] Implement progress reporting feature

+## Achievements So Far
+- Implemented database schema with proper relationships between students and lessons
+- Created data services that maintain referential integrity
+- Implemented lesson service with student relationship
+- Added the ability to query lessons by student ID
+- Created function to calculate total kilometers driven by student
+- Set up the foundation for more detailed progress tracking

 ## Constraints

 - Must maintain referential integrity between students and lessons